aruffolo/ScalingGradientAnimatedButton/README.md

 ![](ButtonScreen.PNG?raw=true "Button Screenshoot in 'A Complex Calc")
 ![](ButtonScreenLeft.PNG?raw=true "Button Screenshoot in 'A Complex Calc")

+You can see those buttons in the iOS App: 'A Complex Calc': https://tinyurl.com/y9vnsmzx

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.